osben-toulson/exif-addon/README.md

 ## About

-This project has been created with _@adobe/create-ccweb-add-on_.
-As an example, this Add-on demonstrates how to get started with Add-on development using Spectrum Web Components and JavaScript with Document Sandbox Runtime.
+This project is an Adobe Express add-on that allows users to upload an image and automatically extract its EXIF metadata (such as camera, shutter speed, ISO, lens, and focal length) if available.
+The add-on displays the extracted EXIF data in editable fields, and users can apply this information as text fields directly into their Adobe Express document.
+The add-on is built using Spectrum Web Components and JavaScript, leveraging the Adobe Express Add-on SDK for seamless integration.

 ## Tools